 As you pay back an existing SBA loan, your opportunities for additional financing expand.
 For instance, let’s say you have a $5 million SBA 7(a) loan.
 Initially, you can’t apply for additional SBA funding because you’ve hit the maximum.
-But within a couple years, let’s say you pay back $1 million.
+But within a couple of years, you pay back $1 million.
 Now, you’re eligible to apply for $1 million in new SBA 7(a) funding.

 For example, SBA Community Advantage loans and Express loans officially fall under the 7(a) umbrella, so they are subject to the overall $5 million maximum for 7(a) loans.

-A borrower can have both a 7(a) and 504 loan, but according to our contact at the U.S. Small Business Administration, “if the gross amount of the two loans exceeds $5 million, the 7(a) loan must be originated first.”
+Due to the structure of SBA 504 loans, the SBA places more limitations on this type of funding.
+A borrower can have both a 7(a) and 504 loan, but according to a representative at the U.S. Small Business Administration, “if the gross amount of the two loans exceeds $5 million, the 7(a) loan must be originated first.”

 Lenders will assess cash flow with a variety of documents, such as recent tax returns and financial statements.
-They use these documents to calculate the business’s debt service coverage ratio (DSCR).
+They may also calculate your debt service coverage ratio (DSCR).

 That said, the different eligibility requirements work together.
-If you have, for instance, excellent cash flow and a lot of collateral to offer, you might be able to get by with a slightly lower credit score.
+If you have, for instance, excellent cash flow and substantial collateral to offer, you might be able to get by with a slightly lower credit score.

 Additional collateral can come in the form of additional business assets, a life insurance policy, or real estate.
 The general rule of thumb is that the more debt you take on, the more collateral you need to pledge.